soz-live/soz-live.github.io/docs/glossary.md

 ## CLI

+CLI = Command-Line User Interface.
-Command-Line User Interface (UI) - where the user interacts with the program using command prompts and keyboard entry.
+Where the user interacts with the program using command prompts and keyboard entry.

 ## DIP